dzzh/RIBs-wiki/iOS-Tutorial-2.md

 > Note: If you haven't completed [tutorial 1](iOS-Tutorial-1) yet, we encourage you to do so before jumping into this tutorial.

-Welcome to the RIBs tutorials, which have been designed to give you a hands-on walkthrough through the core concepts of RIBs.
+Welcome to the RIBs tutorials which have been designed to give you a hands-on walkthrough through the core concepts of RIBs.
 As part of the tutorials, you'll be building a simple TicTacToe game using the RIBs architecture and associated tooling.

 For this tutorial, we'll use the source code [here](https://github.com/uber/RIBs/tree/master/ios/tutorials/tutorial2) as a starting point.
 Follow the [README](https://github.com/uber/RIBs/tree/master/ios/tutorials/tutorial2/README.md) to install and open the project before reading any further.

 ## Goals

+In the previous tutorial we have built an app that contains a login form powered by `LoggedOut` RIB.
+In this exercise, we will proceed from there and extend the application to show the game field after the user logs in.
+In the end of this tutorial, we will briefly explain how to unit test the RIBs.

-The main goals of this exercise to understand the following concepts:
+The main goals of this exercise are to understand the following concepts:

-- Having a child RIB calling up to its parent RIB.
+- Having a child RIB communicate with its parent RIB.
 - Attaching/detaching a child RIB when the parent interactor decides to do so.
 - Creating a view-less RIB.
   - Cleaning up view modifications when a viewless RIB is detached.